Condensation, Damp and Mould

 1. Produce Less Moisture

-Ordinary daily activities produce a lot of moisture.To reduce this:
+Daily activities produce a lot of moisture.To create less moitsure in your house:

 2. Remove Excess Moisture

-Always wipe the windows and window sills of your home every morning to remove condensation.
-This is especially important in the bedroom, bathroom and kitchen - just opening the window is not enough.
+Wipe the windows and window sills of your home every morning to remove condensation.
+This is especially important in the bedroom, bathroom and kitchen - opening the window is not enough.

 3. Heating

-When it's cold, the best way to keep rooms warm and avoid condensation is to keep a low background heat on all day rather than short bursts of high heat when you are in the house.
-Good heating controls on your radiators, an independent room thermostat and a timer will help you control the heating throughout your house and help manage heating costs.
-Also think about better insulation (roof, cavity –wall or external wall insulation), draught-proofing windows and doors, and installing double or secondary glazing.
+When it's cold, the best way to keep rooms warm and avoid condensation is to keep a low background heat on all day.
+Good heating controls on your radiators, a room thermostat and a timer will help you control the heating throughout your house and help manage heating costs.
+Think about insulation (roof, cavity –wall or external wall insulation), draught-proofing windows and doors, and installing double or secondary glazing.

 4. Ventilation

 It is important to remove condensation and excess moisture by ventilating rooms.
 You can ventilate a room without making it draughty or cold.
-Just open the window slightly or use the trickle vent that's often on new windows.
-This allows warm, moist air to escape outside and lets cool dry air into the property.
+Just open the window slightly or use the window vent.
+This allows warm, moist air to escape outside and lets cool dry air in.

 - Open bedroom windows for up to one hour as soon as you get up

-- Clear window sills of clutter that will restrict opening the window and prevent surfaces from being wiped
+- Clear window sills of clutter that restricts opening the window and stops surfaces getting wiped

 - Leave space between the back of furniture and cold walls for air to circulate